GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/extended_crafting_terminal.md

 ## Extra recipes

-You can use Extended Crafting Terminal as a Stonecutter, Smithing Table and Anvil, use the tab button to change mode.
+You can use the Extended Crafting Terminal as a Stonecutter, Smithing Table, or Anvil.
+Use the tab button to change modes.

-Anvil mode can use liquid XP from other mods stored in ME network when you don't have enough levels.
+Anvil mode can use liquid XP from other mods stored in the ME network when you don't have enough levels.

 ![M1](../pic/ex_stonecutter.png)